Why Skeptical Executives Are Adding Meditation to Their Toolkit (And What Changed Their Minds)

 When I teach mindfulness, I context-switch.
 I use examples and imagery that already resonate with you.
 If contemplative prayer speaks to your tradition, we work with that.
 If secular breath work feels right, we go there.
 If you connect with imagery from another wisdom tradition, we explore it.

-I'm knowledgeable and experienced in the world's major wisdom traditions, and I value all of my clients' lived experience.
+I am knowledgeable and experienced in the world's major wisdom traditions, and I value all of my clients' lived experience.
 So the question is how can I help you work with what's already working for you.

 And when we encounter practices or imagery that don't resonate, or that trigger resistance, we either explore why that's happening or we pivot to something that works better.
 That path depends on context, trust, and your goals.

-I understand.
-That’s where I started.
+I understand, because that’s where I started.

 I began with brief meditations, favoring ones with music in the background to help maintain focus.
 I took exercise classes that incorporated breath work.
 I worked with physical therapists who taught practices that retrained both mind and body.